← Back to: Do I Really Have a Pool Leak? 7 Checks Before You Call a Leak Company

 • Filters are less effective when flow is inconsistent, which can lead to cloudy or dirty water.

-• Valves and seals see more stress when the system is cycling between fully primed and starved for water.
+• Valves and seals see more stress when the system cycles between fully primed and starved for water.

 None of this means a small leak will instantly destroy everything.
 But month after month of running with low water and air in the system absolutely adds up.